Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == A.10: Macro and Rebind Rules
 A.10.1) You may remap keys using external programs, but each game input may have only one key, and each key may cause only one game input.
 - A.10.1.a) Example: Shift+F3 cannot be rebound to a singular key.
+- A.10.1.b) Key mappings may not be changed during the run, except by other hotkeys defined in the same software (AHK, QMK, etc).
+Importantly, this excludes using wpstateout.txt state or other file or screen reading to conditionally change mappings.
 A.10.2) If keys are rebound, they must be to buttons.
 - This excludes but is not limited to:
 - A.10.2.a) Remapping to a scroll-wheel